oayres/react-ssr/README.md

 app.get('*', renderer) // send all routes to Cohere
 ```

+- Static routes of your React app
 `routes.js`
-- Contains your static routes for your React app
 ```js
 import HomePage from './HomePage' import NotFoundPage from './NotFoundPage'